increasing AOV for fashion ecommerce

 Project Description

-As the Lead UX Designer, my responsibilities included conducting thorough research, analysing data, and gathering requirements from all stakeholders and designing improvements / solutions.
+My responsibilities included conducting thorough research, analysing data, gathering requirements from all stakeholders and designing improvements / solutions.

 Some data points: